distributedlife/distributedlife.com/data/food/ramen.md

 Cooking the eggs is fun.
 The instructions are boil for seven minutes and then plunge into an ice bath.
 The ice-bath stops the continued cooking off the egg.
 When you slice it in twain the centre should have a touch of run to it.
 If you put the egg in the fridge and cut it in half the next day, it’ll maintain its consistency.

-My normal experience with food is that longer you cook it the drier or more burnt it becomes.
+My normal experience with food is that the longer you cook it the drier or more burnt it becomes.
 Eggs are strange things when cooked.
 The temperature directly influences the consistency.
 Put an egg in the oven at 68° and it’ll reach that level of cooked-ness and remain there.
 Take it to 72° and it cooks a little more.
 By plunging them into the ice bath we stop the temperature that would cook the yolk through.
 And so our egg remains.

 # Assembling the ramen